isaranto/community-tracking/README.md

 ```
 pip install -r requirements.txt
 ```
-There are 3 more external packages used: 'GED' is the python repository available in "demokritos-github" for Group Evolution Discovery. 'omni' is the C++ package for NMI evaluation and 'ncp' is the package available in 'gauvin github' for Non Negative Tensor Factorization with the least alternate squares method.
+There are 3 more external packages used: 'GED' is the python repository available in [demokritos-github](https://github.com/iit-Demokritos/community-Tracking-GED "demokritos-github") for Group Evolution Discovery. 'omni' is the C++ package for NMI evaluation developed by  and available in [onmi-Github-repo](https://github.com/aaronmcdaid/Overlapping-NMI "NMI-Github") and 'ncp' is the package available in [NNTF-Github-repo](https://github.com/panisson/ntf-school "NNTF") for Non Negative Tensor Factorization with the least alternate squares method.

 ### Installing